 Does Honeypot transfer data to third parties?

 We transmit your personal data to third parties only if you have consented to the transfer, if the transfer is necessary for the performance of the contract, or we are enforced to do so by law.

 Companies we cooperate with to mediate the Talent and try to match the right person with the right job have access to profiles of the Talents and therefore personal data of Talents are transmitted to the companies as a result.
 The companies are only allowed to process these personal data within the framework of the application process (especially save the data in their applicant tracking system) and to contact the Talent in case there are interested.
 The legal basis of this processing is Art.
 6 (1) sentence 1 lit. b) and f) GDPR.

 We sometimes use external service providers to process your personal data and to provide our services.
 They are carefully chosen and instructed by us.
 They are bound by our instructions and are regularly inspected.
 The data provided to our service providers may be used by them to fulfill their tasks only.

 In particular, Honeypot transfers personal data to service providers to be able to create and publish Talent profiles on the platform, to proof the Talent´s qualification, to invite Talents to online interviews with companies or with Honeypot, to ensure communication between Talents and companies and between Talents and Honeypot and to help Talents and companies with the Visa process.

-In order to improve the services of Honeypot and to assess on whether a contract between Talent and Company will take place soon, Honeypot is able to access the communication between Talent and Company on the platform.
+In order to improve the services of Honeypot and to assess whether a contract between Talent and Company will take place soon.
+Honeypot is able to access the communication between Talent and Company on the platform.